ubcuas/ubcuas.com/content/english/pages/recruitment.md

 ## General Member Roles
 {{% /markdown %}}

-UBC UAS has three divisions for general members: **Aircraft**, **Payload**, and **Software**.
-Each division has sub-teams that focus on specific skillsets within the division.
+UBC UAS has three subteams for general members: **Aircraft**, **Payload**, and **Software**.
+Each subteam has divisions that focus on specific skillsets within the subteam.

 {{% markdown class="text-center pt-4 pb-3" %}}
 ### Aircraft Roles

-The aircraft division builds innovative uncrewed aerial vehicles for our competitions.
-We work closely with our software and payload divisions to ensure proper integration between our systems.
+The aircraft subteam builds innovative uncrewed aerial vehicles for our competitions.
+We work closely with our software and payload subteams to ensure proper integration between our systems.
 We are also responsible for the upkeep of active aircraft and ensuring flight readiness for test flights and competition.
 {{% /markdown %}}

 #### MECH Aircraft